ARTIST-Association/ARTIST/docs/artist_under_the_hood.rst

      - Control points for NURBS surfaces for all heliostats
    * - ``nurbs_degrees``
      - ``torch.Size([2])``
-     - Spline degrees for NURBS surfaces in the u and v directions
+     - Spline degrees for NURBS surfaces in the u- and v-direction
    * - ``active_heliostats_mask``
      - ``torch.Size([N])``
      - A boolean mask indicating which heliostats are active